|Elliott Sound Products||AN-011|

 These days, you'd be hard pressed to find a modern 4-20mA interface that uses anything other than a dedicated IC.
 They are made by several manufacturers, and have a variety of special characteristics.
 Simply select the IC that suits your sensor, and the IC does the rest.

 One of the biggest problems with any 4-20mA interface is the minimum current of 4mA.
+The minimum current is all that's available to the sender, including the sensor.
 This is difficult to achieve in some cases, so remote power supplies for senders are not uncommon.
 However, there are still plenty of applications where no remote power is needed, and this is the way the interface was originally designed to operate.
+A 3-wire variant exists where the sensor needs additional processing.
+The third wire is power - typically 12V or 24V DC.

 While there is quite a lot of info on the Net about the new ICs that are used, there seems to be remarkably little that discusses the older discrete senders.
 Figure 2 is an example, but a critical part of any measurement system is the voltage reference.
 Specialised devices exist today, but many years ago a zener diode was as close as you'd get.
 Choosing the correct voltage is important - only a very limited range of zener voltages have an acceptable temperature coefficient.
 A 5.6V zener is generally accepted as having as close to zero tempco as you can normally expect, but this may not apply at the low current needed for a 4-20mA current loop.